MarkHewitt76/monsterhunter-v2/README.md

 ### Existing Features

-This website is responsive on all device sizes and the majority of features are interactive.
+This website was designed as 'mobile-first' but is responsive on all device sizes and the majority of features are interactive.

 - #### Navigation: Landing Page Buttons